SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee1/hydrology.md

 Figure 42.
 Task manager

-In order to fund our exported products we have to go to the Google Drive site that belongs to the same gmail account used to log in into GEE
+In order to find our exported products we have to go to the Google Drive site that belongs to the same gmail account used to log in into GEE

 <img align="center" src="../images/intro-gee-images/43_drive.png" hspace="15" vspace="10" width="300">